Timberville, Virginia

 Timberville is a town in Rockingham County, Virginia, United States.
-The population was 2,522 at the 2010 census, which was a significant increase from the 1,739 reported in the 2000 census.
+As of the 2020 census, Timberville had a population of 2,963.
 It is part of the Harrisonburg metropolitan area.

 History

 Prior to European colonization, the land upon which Timberville sits was inhabited by Indigenous peoples for thousands of years.
+A burial mound two feet high, built on a slight natural elevation near the left bank of the Shenandoah River, was located one mile north of Timberville.
+The mound was disturbed and examined in the 1890s.

 The earliest white settlers of Timberville were mostly Pennsylvania Dutch who migrated to the Shenandoah Valley.

 Geography

 Timberville is located at (38.634273, −78.776422).

 According to the United States Census Bureau, the town has a total area of 0.9 square mile (2.3 km^{2}), all land.